A Most Decent Fellow

 Who somehow managed to get the cover of a novel all to himself (battling a crocodile while wearing a pith helmet no less) after he began life as a single thro away line?
 Of course I’m talking about Wally Gunderson, aka Rustbelt, aka Rusty (to his friends).

 But let me back up.
 It’s really difficult to pick which character (that I didn’t create) that I like the best.
 I sat down to flip through The Big Notebook O’Characters where I keep printouts of all the characters our writers have created over the years.
 Some of those printouts are on dot matrix paper — yes, we have been doing this for that long.
+You can use this weblink to know more about the 3D printing and how it stands out from others.

 I really considered Cap’n Trips.
 He was probably Dr. Tachyon’s best friend, and such a gentle character.
 Then I realized I wanted to look at the thing that makes Wild Cards unique in superhero universes — the jokers.